 Most people at some point will experience symptoms of low Testosterone levels, usually after the age of 30.
 Low Testosterone has also been recorded in younger males, this is called genetic hypogonadism.

-The degree of severity of low testosterone can vary from person to person, however, there is a similarity of symptoms with Testosterone deficiency – these include fatigue, lethargy, mood changes, short temper, sexual dysfunction, erectile dysfunction, loss of sexual interest/libido, diminished muscle strength/body tone and definition, brittle bones.
+The degree of severity of low testosterone can vary from person to person, however, there is a similarity of symptoms with Testosterone deficiency – these include fatigue, lethargy, mood changes, short temper, sexual dysfunction, erectile dysfunction, loss of sexual interest/libido, diminished muscle strength/body tone and definition, and weight gain.

 These factors often led Doctors to conclude that symptoms were related to other medical conditions (such as depression), or were simply a consequence of ageing, and often encouraged their clients accept that these were the symptoms of old age.
 Now that men are living longer, there is heightened interest in andropause.
 Following blood testing there may be help available to advance your approach to this important life stage.